Peter Garling

-Peter Garling, RFD (born in 1952 in Kuala Lumpur, British Malaya) is an Australian judge of the Supreme Court of New South Wales, the highest court in the state of New South Wales.
+Peter Garling, RFD (born 1952 in Kuala Lumpur, British Malaya) is an Australian judge of the Supreme Court of New South Wales, the highest court in the state of New South Wales.

 Garling is noted for his involvement in multiple high-profile public inquiries and royal commissions.
 Through his contributions, in particular the Garling Report, Garling has made significant recommendations to improve the public health system of New South Wales.

 Early life and education

 Peter Garling was born to Max and Patricia Garling in British Malaya.
 He is a descendant of Frederick Garling, one of the first solicitors admitted to the Supreme Court of New South Wales and the first appointed Crown Prosecutor in New South Wales.

 Garling was educated at Saint Ignatius' College, Riverview and the University of Sydney, where he earned a Bachelor of Arts (1975) and Bachelor of Laws (1977).

 During his university days, Garling joined the Sydney University Regiment of the Australian Army Reserve.